samkiyya/CodeAlpha_AppDev_Intern/README.md

 # CodeAlpha Internship Projects - App Development

 Welcome to my repository!
 This collection features the applications I developed during my internship at **CodeAlpha** as an App Development intern.
-Through this experience, I honed my skills in mobile app development using **React Native** and **Flutter**, emphasizing user-centric design and functionality.
+Through this experience, I honed my skills in mobile app development using **Flutter**, emphasizing user-centric design and functionality.

 ## 📚 Projects Included